goatchurchprime/OQ_Networking_Demo/README.md

 The main dependency is on the `Oculus Quest VR Toolkit`: https://github.com/NeoSpark314/godot_oculus_quest_toolkit/tree/master/OQ_Toolkit

+The source code of this is small, so it has been duplicated into this repository

-But there are also dependencies on `Godot Oculus Mobile Plugin` and `OpenVR module`
+The other dependencies you need to fetch from the AssetLib in order to run this are `Godot Oculus Mobile Plugin` and `OpenVR module`

-As there needed to be some edits, I have included the dependency on the godot_oculus_quest_toolkit.
-The differences can seen by running:
-> diff OQ_Networking_Demo/OQ_Toolkit/ godot_oculus_quest_toolkit/OQ_Toolkit/

-* *Put OQ_Toolkit/vr_autoload.gd into the Project AutoLoad as vr_autoload*

-Fetch the other two assets from the assetlibrary
-* `Godot Oculus Mobile Plugin` <-- **ONLY THE addons DIRECTORY**
-* `OpenVR module`              <-- **ONLY THE addons DIRECTORY** (not nessary if you have no PCVR)
+Fetch these, but only install the parts that are in the `addons` directory.

-# Release instructions:
+# Deployment instructions:

+If you want to run this on a PC without VR being initialized, look for the `Vrenabled` flag on the `Main` node.
+You can easily toggle between the options on the dropdown menu by hitting 1 for server mode, 2 for local networ, and 3 to connect to the `tunnelvr.godot.org.uk`.

+This last one is what you connect to if you want to demonstrate connecting between computers on on different local area networks.

-On the tunnelvr.goatchurch.org.uk server, use a screen instance and do:
+To install onto the tunnelvr.goatchurch.org.uk server (or any other linux box on the net), use a screen instance and do:

 > wget https://github.com/goatchurchprime/OQ_Networking_Demo/releases/download/v0.1.1/OQ_Networking_Demo.pck